integralfx/MemTestHelper/DDR4 OC Guide.md

 ### Maximum Recommended Daily Voltage
 * [JEDEC JESD79-4B (p.174)](http://www.softnology.biz/pdf/JESD79-4B.pdf) specifies that the absolute maximum is 1.50V.
   > Stresses greater than those listed under “Absolute Maximum Ratings” may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect reliability.
-* This value is the official maximum of the DDR4 Spec for which all DDR4 are rated, however, numerous ICs are unable to remain safe at such high sustained voltages.[Samsung 8Gb C-die](https://www.hardwareluxx.de/community/f13/samsung-8gbit-ddr4-c-die-k4a8g045wc-overclocking-ergebnisse-im-startbeitrag-1198323.html) can degrade with voltages as low as 1.35V under the right thermal and power delivery conditions.
+* This value is the official maximum of the DDR4 Spec for which all DDR4 are rated, however, numerous ICs are unable to remain safe at such high sustained voltages.
+[Samsung 8Gb C-die](https://www.hardwareluxx.de/community/f13/samsung-8gbit-ddr4-c-die-k4a8g045wc-overclocking-ergebnisse-im-startbeitrag-1198323.html) can degrade with voltages as low as 1.35V under the right thermal and power delivery conditions.
 Furthermore, there are other ICs, such as Hynix 8Gb DJR or Samsung 8Gb B-Die that have been observed dailying voltages well over 1.55V.
 Do your research about what voltages are safe on your IC, or stick to 1.35v or similar if this value is not known.
 Due to random chance and silicon variance, YMMV compared to other people, so be safe.
 * One common limiting factor for the maximum safe voltage on which you can operate is your CPU's architecture.
 According to [JEDEC](https://www.jedec.org/standards-documents/dictionary/terms/output-stage-drain-power-voltage-vddq), VDDQ, the voltage of data output, is tied to VDD, colloquially referred to as VDIMM or DRAM Voltage.
 This voltage interacts with the PHY or Physical Layer present on the CPU and may lead to long-term degradation of the IMC if set too high.
 As a result, daily use of VDIMM voltages above 1.60V on Ryzen 3000 and 5000, 1.65V on Intel Consumer Lake-series Processors is not advisable.
 Err on the side of caution with this, as CPU degradation of the PHY is difficult to measure or notice until the issue becomes serious.
 * It may be safe to daily 1.60V as there are kits on the [B550 Unify-X QVL](https://www.msi.com/Motherboard/support/MEG-B550-UNIFY-X#support-mem-20) rated for 1.60V.
 B-Die, 8Gb Rev. E, DJR, and 16Gb Rev. B *should* be fine at running 1.60V daily, though it's recommended to have active airflow.
 Higher voltages lead to higher temperatures and high temperatures can themselves lower the threshold for what voltages are considered safe.